Cloud-Schematics/LAMP/README.md

 When you select the LAMP template from the IBM Cloud catalog, you must enter the following values before you can apply the template:

-* `softlayer_api_key`: Enter the API key to access IBM Cloud classic infrastructure.
+* `iaas_classic_api_key`: Enter the API key to access IBM Cloud classic infrastructure.
 For more information for how to create an API key and retrieve it, see [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys).
-* `softlayer_username`: Enter the user name to access IBM Cloud classic infrastructure.
+* `iaas_classic_username`: Enter the user name to access IBM Cloud classic infrastructure.
 You can retrieve the user name by following the instructions for retrieving your classic infrastructure API key.
 * `ssh_key`: Enter a public SSH key that you use to access your classic infrastructure virtual server instance.
 For more information about adding an SSH key and uploading the key to IBM Cloud, see [Adding an SSH key](https://cloud.ibm.com/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

 You can also choose to customize the default settings for your classic infrastructure virtual server instance: